SaahilParmar/CS50P/Problem Set 1/deep/README.md

 * No need to convert the user’s input to an int if you check for equality with "42", a str, rather than 42, an int!
 * It’s okay if your output or the user’s wraps onto multiple lines.

+# Before You Begin
+Log into [code.cs50.io](https://code.cs50.io/), click on your terminal window, and execute cd by itself.
+You should find that your terminal window’s prompt resembles the below:

+$

+Next execute

+$ mkdir deep

+to make a folder called deep in your codespace.
+Then execute

+$ cd deep

+to change directories into that folder.
+You should now see your terminal prompt as deep/ $.
+You can now execute

+$ code deep.py

+to make a file called deep.py where you’ll write your program.

 # How to Test
 Here’s how to test your code manually: